medvedevgroup/TwoPaCo/README.md

 6) 128GB - 39
 7) 256GB - 40

-For the memory size in between, go up a value, i.e. for 12GB RAM use 36, not 35.
+For a memory size in between, go up a value, i.e. for 12GB RAM use 36, not 35.
-For more details on the internals of the algorithm, please refer to the paper.
+For more details on how the Bloom filter size affects performance, please see the paper.
 Below is description of the other parameters.

 Number of rounds
 ----------------
 Number of computational rounds.
-Each rounds processses a separate subset of k-mers which reduces memory usage.
-The default is 1.
-To change, use:
+For the fastest performance, use 1 round (the default).
+Increasing the number of rounds will decrease the memory usage at the expense of longer runtime.
+To set the parameter, use:

 	-r <number> or --rounds <number>

-The more the number of rounds, the longer the program works.

 K-mer size
 ----------